-Marc Angélil is an Architect and Professor of Architecture & Design, Department of Architecture at the Swiss Federal Institute of Technology (ETH Zurich), Switzerland.
+Marc Angélil is Professor of Architecture & Design, Department of Architecture, at the Swiss Federal Institute of Technology (ETH Zurich), Switzerland.

 His research at the Network City & Landscape (NSL) and Future Cities Laboratory (FCL) focuses on social and spatial developments of large metropolitan regions worldwide.

 Marc Angélil received his architectural degree from the ETH Zurich where he also completed his doctoral dissertation summa cum laude.
 He was an Assistant Professor at the Harvard University Graduate School of Design (GSD) and subsequently Associate Professor at the University of Southern California in Los Angeles (UCLA).